maikReal/ownprojects/RemoteBonkingService/README.md

 # Files

-1. `dbo.py` - file with logic and interface for application
+1. `dbo.py` - file with logic of application
 2. `.xlsx` - files with information on legal entities and individuals
+3. `interface.py` and `main.py` - files with interface of application